anoop142/cowin-cli/README.md

 ## Command line  tool to List and Book Vaccine
 cowin-cli is a simple cli tool to book vaccines and list centers using the COWIN API.
 It's written in go and works on linux, Windows, Mac and in Android using Termux.
+>Note: By default cowin-cli will not run continoulsy and monitor slot changes, use bash / batch scripts for that purpose, which can be found at [here](#scripts).

 - [Installation](#installation)
   - [Prerequisites](#prerequisites)